astro-informatics/sleplet/README.md

 ### Slepian Wavelets for the Analysis of Incomplete Data on Manifolds

 [![Slepian Wavelets for the Analysis of Incomplete Data on Manifolds](https://img.shields.io/badge/PhD%20Thesis-Patrick%20J.%20Roddy-pink.svg)](https://paddyroddy.github.io/thesis)

+#### Chapter 4

+The plots here are the same as the Slepian Scale-Discretised Wavelets on the Sphere paper [above](#slepian-scale-discretised-wavelets-on-the-sphere) without the Africa examples, i.e. [Fig. 10 onwards](#slepian-scale-discretised-wavelets-on-the-sphere-fig-10).

+#### Chapter 5

+The plots here are the same as the Slepian Scale-Discretised Wavelets on Manifolds paper [above](#slepian-scale-discretised-wavelets-on-manifolds).